 Subnetting Example with a /16 prefix

 In many situations, we required a large number of subnets.
-For this purpose, an IP network required that has more hosts bits to borrow from.
+For this purpose, an IP network requires more host bits to borrow from.
 For example, the class B network address 130.20.0.0 has a default mask of 255.255.0.0 or /16 Prefix.
 So, this address has 16 network bits in the network portion and 16 host bits in the host portion.
 The 16 bits in the host portion are available to borrow for creating subnets.

 The table in the figure below highlights all the possible scenarios for subnetting a /16 prefix.
-The total number of the host in a network with /16 prefix is ( 216-2 =65536 ).
-This is a large network, for better management and performance we can subnet this network according to our requirement.
-The table in the figure below highlights all the possible scenarios for subnetting a /16 prefix.
+The total number of hosts in a network with a/16 prefix is ( 216-2 =65536 ).
+This is an extensive network.
+We can subnet this network according to our requirements for better management and performance.

-Example –You are a network administrator for a large enterprise that requires 60 sub-networks.
-You have the Public address 130.20.0.0/16.
+Example: You are a network administrator for a large enterprise that requires 60 sub-networks.
+Your Public address is 130.20.0.0/16.

-Borrowing bits from the above mention /16 prefix network, it should start in the third octet, going from left to right.
-Borrow a single bit one by one until the calculation reaches to 60.
-You can also consult the table in the above figure which displays the number of subnets and also the number of host per subnet.
+Borrowing bits from those mentioned above/16 prefix network should start in the third octet, going from left to right.
+Borrow a single bit one by one until the calculation reaches 60.
+You can also consult the table in the above figure, which displays the number of subnets and the number of hosts per subnet.
 We can also create a custom table for 60 subnets.
-The table below displays the number of subnets that can be created when borrowing bits from the third octet.
-Notice there is up to 14 host bits that can be borrowed in the Class B network.
+The table below displays the number of subnets that can be made when borrowing bits from the third octet.
+Notice that the Class B network can borrow up to 14 host bits.

 IP Address – 130.20.0.0